heimlich1024/OD_CopyPasteExternal/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/6jKi34irylo/0.jpg"
 alt="LW-Modo Usage" width="240" height="180" border="10" /></a>

+Pedro Alpiarça dos Santos has provided a <a href="https://vimeo.com/215360965">Vimeo Video</a> showing the use between Houdini, Blender and Lightwave.

 # TODO:

 * Houdini:  figure out how to get Morphs/Blendshapes integrated